-Only Robert Lewandowski and Erling Haaland have scored more goals than Silva in the German top-flight.
+Only Robert Lewandowski has scored more goals than Silva in the German top-flight.

 After narrowly missing out on a first Capocannoniere award and a fifth European Golden Shoe, Ronaldo has entered his third campaign with Juventus more determined than ever.

-Lewandowski has scored braces in three of Bayern’s last four league games and is determined to win a first European Golden Shoe after narrowly missing out last season.
+Lewandowski is determined to win a first European Golden Shoe after narrowly missing out to Ciro Immobile last season.